Post

 </condition>\n\n

-Some posts contain links to other posts, and during the testing phase, when no separate guidelines were provided for this, it often interpreted the URL path part as something that should be translated and changed it, causing internal links to break.
-This problem was solved by adding this clause to the prompt:
+Some posts contain links to other posts.
+During the testing phase, without specific instructions, the model often interpreted the path part of the URL as something to be translated, which frequently caused broken internal links.
+This issue was resolved by adding this clause to the prompt.

 1